noncent/instagram-data-scraper/README.md

 - 11- Updated Content
 - 12- Add MultiCurl feature [Thanks to @Pete Warden][https://github.com/petewarden/ParallelCurl]
 - 13- Added Error Handling

+> Committed repo change code version 2.5
+- Now you can Search #Hashtags and @UserAccounts simultaneously - New Feature
+- Searching Keyword added - New Feature
+- Keywords Analytics - New Feature
+- Top Posts - New Feature
+- Top Post Comments - New Feature
+- Each request is being handled separately; so don't take hiccup if you click some where during the request - Improved
+- Pure html file to make easy template to use in PHP or ASP or any language.
+- Search tips: '#' to search Hash tags and '@' to search account information
+- Use 'Space' to search multiple hash tags and accounts
+- Download in Excel available
 `

 Feel free to use and enjoy!! & Yes! all feedbacks, enhancement are most welcome...